-Annex 2 provides a form letter Note verbale for submitting the application.
+Annex 1 provides an example of a Note verbale for a Member State of the United Nations to submit its letter of accession to the Convention on the IHO.
 The application should indicate the tonnage of the State's registered (flag) fleet.
-The tonnage figure is obtained by adding 6 /7 of the displacement tonnage of warships of greater than 100 tons to the gross tonnage of all other vessels greater than 100 tons.
+The tonnage figure is obtained by adding 6/7 of the displacement tonnage of warships of greater than 100 tons to the gross tonnage of all other vessels greater than 100 tons.

-The Department of External Relations and Cooperation of the Government of Monaco, upon receipt of the application, will notify all IHO Member Governments and request them to approve the new admission with minimum delay.
-When two-thirds of the existing Member States have signified their approval to the Government of Monaco, the Government of Monaco will inform the acceding Government that its admission has been approved.
+The Department of External Relations and Cooperation of the Government of Monaco, upon receipt of the application, will notify all IHO Member Governments.

+Applications by Non-Member States of the United Nations